vorble/platform/README.md

 *Version 0.1.0*

-Programmable system configuration process.
+A programmable system configuration process.
 Define a loadout and set of features for your UNIX-like system and get them set up quickly and consistently.

 ## Usage